 You can fine tune your headset fit and clarity by gently moving the firm arms on either side of your Quest 2 up and down to adjust the angle of the headset against your face.

-Please note, due to its light coloring, some hair dyes may come off on and change the color of your headstraps on your Quest 2.
+Due to its light coloring, some hair dyes may come off on and change the color of the headstrap on your Quest 2.
 If this happens, you can wash your headstrap:

 Remove your headstrap from your Quest 2: